w3c/webref/packages/idl/README.md

 - No conflicts when applying mixins and partials.

 The following guarantees are *not* provided:
-- `WebIDL2.validate` rules are not guaranteed to pass.
 - Extended attribute *values* are not validated.
 - Generally no other guarantees except the ones enforced by tests.